irrdnet/irrd/docs/admins/configuration.rst

 * ``notify_invalid_enabled``: whether to send notifications to contacts of route(6) objects newly marked RPKI invalid in authoritative sources.
   Set to ``true`` or ``false``.
-This setting is required if ``rpki.roa_source`` is set.
-It is recommended to carefully read the :ref:`RPKI notification documentation <rpki-notifications>`, as this may sent out notifications to many users.
+This setting is required if ``rpki.roa_source`` is set and one or more authoritative sources are configured.
+  It is recommended to carefully read the
+  :ref:`RPKI notification documentation <rpki-notifications>`, as this may sent out notifications to many users.
   **DANGER: care is required with this setting in testing setups**